Cast Steel Production: Properties and Composition

 Steel grades have been created by standards organizations such as ASTM International, the American Iron and Steel Institute, and the Society of Automotive Engineers to classify steels with specific chemical compositions and resulting physical properties.
 Foundries may develop their own internal grades of steel to meet user demand for specific properties or to standardize specific production grades.

 The specifications for wrought steels have often been used to classify different cast alloys by their principal alloying elements.
 However, cast steels do not necessarily follow wrought steel compositions.
 The silicon and manganese contents are frequently higher in cast steels compared with their wrought equivalents.
 In addition to their predominantly higher levels of silicon and manganese, alloyed cast steels use aluminum, titanium, and zirconium for de-oxidation during the casting process.
-Aluminum is predominantly used as a de-oxidizer for its effectiveness and relative low cost.
+Aluminum is predominantly used as a de-oxidizer for its effectiveness and relatively low cost.

 Cast steel production